Guest Blog: Jacey Bedford on the Parallels between Writing and Singing

 In another life, she sang with a cappella trio Artisan (www.artisan-harmony.com) from 1985 to 2005, playing gigs and festivals all over the UK, Canada, the USA, parts of Europe, Australia and even Hong Kong.
 Completed by Hilary Spencer and Brian Bedford, the band’s career spans twelve CDs and a DVD.
 In 2015, Artisan hit the road again for a series of reunion gigs all over the UK, ten years after Jacey officially hung up her tonsils.
 She keeps her connections to the music world by running a booking agency for other folk musicians – Jacey Bedford Tour Management (www.jacey-bedford.com).

-2 replies on “Guest Blog: Jacey Bedford on the Parallels between Writing and Singing”
+2 responses to “Guest Blog: Jacey Bedford on the Parallels between Writing and Singing”

 Life just ain’t fair sometimes.